Azure-Samples/azure-edge-extensions/README.md

 Edge Extensions are all built with the goal of composition in mind.
 Fork and integrate the elements you need, and see your solutions come to life.

+> [!WARNING]
+> Not all Azure Edge Extensions are compatible with all released versions of Azure Arc or Azure IoT Operations.
+Please review
+> [AIO release notes](https://github.com/Azure/azure-iot-operations/releases) and notes in each extension project to confirm
+> component compatibility.

 ## Design Philosophy

 Azure Edge Extensions are all built with the same basic principles, echoing the Unix Philosophy: